How to Setup a HTTPS Node JS Server on Amazon EC2

 npm i -g pm2@2.4.3

-command confirmed running, let's run the below script to install the express
+Now, once the npm or node command is confirmed running, let's run the below script to install express.

 sudo su